CartoDB/carto-workshop/04-database/exercises/sql_stored_procedures.md

 $$ LANGUAGE plpgsql;
 ```

-The ``regularPolygons()`` functions take three input arguments: the points that you want to use as a center of the output polygons, the length of the radius and the number of sides of the output polygon.
+The ``regularPolygons()`` function takes three input arguments: the points that you want to use as a center of the output polygons, length of the radius and number of sides of the output polygon.

 Using this function like this